-- In attendance: besides the members of the Board and the Secretary, the student charged with academic dishonesty, the associate dean of the student’s College, and, if the student so desires, an adviser chosen by the student.
+- In attendance: besides the members of the Board and the Secretary, the student charged with academic dishonesty, the associate dean of the student's College, and, if the student so desires, an adviser chosen by the student.
 (The advisor must be a member of the University community, may not be a practicing attorney, and is present solely to advise and assist the student.
-The advisor does not participate in the proceedings or address the board during the meeting).
+The advisor does not participate in the proceedings or address the board during the meeting, but may confer with the student if it does not disrupt the proceedings.)
 The faculty member charging the student may also be present.

 - Introductions by board members and statement of confidentiality by Secretary.